 - HFT 4205 (3) Conversational Spanish for Hospitality Managers (prerequisite None)

 - HFT 4866 (3) Wine and Culture (prerequisite Must be 21 years old)

 - HFT 4930 (3) Special Topics in Hospitality (prerequisite Permission of Instructor)

 - Hospitality Management majors must complete 1,000 hours of work experience in the hospitality industry at the post-secondary level.
 Students must report hours to the Internship Director to receive credit for their work hours.

-- Students are required to complete a Management Internship(s) for academic credit (HFT 3941) through the Dedman School as part of their work experience (3 credit hours must be earned).
+- Students are required to complete a Management Internship(s) for academic credit (HFT 3941) through the Dedman College as part of their work experience (3 credit hours must be earned).
 The hours worked during the Management Internship(s) will count toward the required 1,000 hours of work experience.
-For further information about Internships, please contact the Internship Director at the Dedman School of Hospitality, 850-644-8245.
+For further information about Internships, please contact the Internship Director at the Dedman College of Hospitality, (850) 644-8245.

 - Typically, core Hospitality Management courses are not offered in the summer terms at the Tallahassee campus.
-The Dedman School offers a Summer Study Program in Switzerland through FSU International Programs.
-In addition, the Dedman School offers a Summer Resort Management Program in Destin, FL.
+The Dedman College offers a Summer Study Program in Switzerland through FSU International Programs.
+In addition, the Dedman College offers a Summer Resort Management Program in Destin, FL.

-- Students must not enroll in any course at another institution without first receiving approval from the Dedman School.
+- Students must not enroll in any course at another institution without first receiving approval from the Dedman College.
 Once enrolled at FSU, students should plan to take their Hospitality courses at FSU.
-Any exception to this policy must be approved in advance by the Dedman School.
+Any exception to this policy must be approved in advance by the Dedman College.
 Transfer of upper-level Hospitality courses completed prior to enrolling at FSU must be from other 4-year, accredited institutions.
-These courses must be approved for course substitution by the Dedman School upon entering FSU.
+These courses must be approved for course substitution by the Dedman College upon entering FSU.

 - Courses taken at a Community College may not be substituted for 3000/4000 level courses.